dzackgarza/Qual-Review-and-Solutions/Complex Analysis/Review Doc/sections/015_Zeros and Poles.md

 :::{.definition title="Isolated singularity"}
 A point $z_0$ is an **isolated singularity** if $f(z_0)$ is undefined but $f(z)$ is defined in a punctured neighborhood $D(z_0)\sm\ts{z_0}$ of $z_0$.

+There are three types of isolated singularities:

+- Removable singularities
+- Poles
+- Essential singularities
 :::